fecgov/fecfile-web-api/performance-testing/README.md

 ## (Optional) Prepare testing data with gen_locust_load_test_data command

 A new devops command has been added to insert test data directly into the database.
-This command can be executed as follows using the user_email you wish to be assigned to the new committees.
+This command can be executed as follows using the test@test.com email.
 By default, the committees created will start with C33333333 and count
 upwards:

-`python manage.py gen_locust_load_test_data <user_email>`
+`python manage.py gen_locust_load_test_data`

 Optional additional flags can be used to override various defaults:

+`--base_committee_number` (Default 33333333)
 `--number_of_committees`
 `--number_of_reports`
 `--number_of_contacts`